 Question for 60GHz – if dot11FineTimingMsmtRespActivated is true or dot11FineTimingMsmstInitActivated is true and if the implementation is DMG/EDMG capable, is the implementation PDMG/PEDMG?

+Question on the Device Class parameter (Bit 30 of the Ranging Parameters field): Do we need a MIB variable and/or an Extended Capabilities bit corresponding to this?

 Resolution: Revise.